bharatsonwane/team-orbit/frontend/src/components/docs/USAGE.md

 # Component Usage Guide

-Detailed usage examples and patterns for all components in the Lokvani frontend.
+Detailed usage examples and patterns for all components in the TeamOrbit frontend.

 ## 🎨 UI Components